vmihiranga/ai-future-web/README.md

 ## 🤝 Contribution Guidelines

-We welcome contributions to `ai-future-web`!
+We welcome contributions to `AI-FUTURE`!
 To ensure a smooth collaboration, please follow these guidelines:

 ### Code Style